UK Company Information

 The State and Age of the Company

 Dormant or Non-Trading – As the company is non-trading, it is required to file Dormant Accounts annually to Companies House.
 Dormant company accounts show very little financial data except for assets and shares held.
 If the company becomes active again, it will be required to file normal Annual Accounts again.
-Due to the lack of financial data, a dormant company will not be assigned a credit score or limit, also there will be little company information.
+Due to the lack of financial data, a dormant company will not be assigned a credit score or limit, also there will be little UK company information.

 Type and Size of Company

 Sole Traders and Unincorporated Companies – These companies are not required to file any documents at Companies House.
 Therefore there is very little financial information available on these companies and maybe no credit limit or rating.

 Small Companies – Companies that have two of the following three conditions are classed as small companies.
 Less than £6.5 million in turnover; Balance sheet total of less than £3.26 million; or have less than 50 employees.
 Credit reports on small companies have little financial data.
 Small companies need only to submit abbreviated balance sheet and notes to Companies House.

 Medium Companies – The criteria for medium sized companies are that the total for both fixed and current assets must not be in excess of £12.9 million (£11.4 million applicable before 6 April 2008), turnover less than £25.9 million (£22.8 million)or less than 250 employees.
 A company can qualify as ‘medium’ if the meets any two of these criteria.

 There is more financial data and UK company information available for medium sized companies; this is because these must file the following at Companies House:

 - Abbreviated profit and loss account (with no turnover disclosed)

 Full Companies – There would be a lot of financial data and company information available for this company as they are required to file many documents with Companies House.
 These documents include: